uswds/uswds-site/README.md

 - `npm run lint`: Runs `eslint` and `sass-lint` against JavaScript and Sass files.

-- `npm run test`: Runs `npm run lint` and can also be used to run any tests.
+- `npm test`: Runs `npm run lint` and can also be used to run any tests.

 ### Using the latest version of `uswds` package